kcroker/dpsprep/README.md

 ## Note regarding compression

+We perform compression in two stages:

-We use the default compression provided by [Pillow](https://github.com/python-pillow/Pillow).
+* The first one is the default compression provided by [Pillow](https://github.com/python-pillow/Pillow).
 For bitonal images, [the PDF generation code says](https://github.com/python-pillow/Pillow/blob/a088d54509e42e4eeed37d618b42d775c0d16ef5/src/PIL/PdfImagePlugin.py#L138C16-L138C16) that, if `libtiff` is available, `group4` compression is used.

-The size of the PDF files can sometimes later be additionally reduced.
-OCRmyPDF is an actively maintained project (as of late 2023) that also supports standalone PDF optimization, including JBIG2 compression via `jbig2enc`.
-Its compression level ranges from 1 to 3; details can be found [in the project's documentation](https://ocrmypdf.readthedocs.io/en/latest/optimizer.html)).
+* If [OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF) is installed, its PDF optimization can be used via the flags `-O1` to `-O3` (this involves no OCR).
+This allows us to use advanced techniques, including JBIG2 compression via `jbig2enc`.

-Please note that the compression method suggested [in the documentation](https://ocrmypdf.readthedocs.io/en/latest/cookbook.html#optimize-images-without-performing-ocr) (setting `--tesseract-timeout` to `0`) may ruin existing text layers.
+If manually running OCRmyPDF, note that the optimization command suggested [in the documentation](https://ocrmypdf.readthedocs.io/en/latest/cookbook.html#optimize-images-without-performing-ocr) (setting `--tesseract-timeout` to `0`) may ruin existing text layers.
 To perform only PDF optimization you can use the following undocumented tool instead:

     python -m ocrmypdf.optimize <input_file> <level> <output_file>